helidon-io/helidon/docs/config/io.helidon.webserver.observe.metrics.AutoHttpMetricsConfig.md

 </td>
 <td>
 </td>
-<td>Full replacement for the default HTTP methods reported with their actual automatic metrics method attribute; methods not in this list are reported as <code>_OTHER</code></td>
+<td>HTTP methods reported with their actual automatic metrics method attribute; methods not in this list are reported as <code>_OTHER</code>, conforming to the OpenTelemetry semantic conventions</td>
 </tr>
 </tbody>
 </table>